We may ask you to provide personal data and permission to contact when you

 - Provide a testimonial or feedback on our services

 - Contact us

 Categories of Personal data we collect may include your name, email address, contact telephone numbers, user IDs and passwords.
 We may also collect demographic information, such as your date of birth, gender, interests, and preferences.
 We request such data in order to provide you with the best experience when using our sites and venues, and to present you with options tailored to your preferences.
 Forms that you choose to complete will indicate whether information requested is mandatory or voluntary.
-If you make a booking, we may ask for your credit card number and billing information in order to process your request.
+If you make a booking, we may ask for and store your payment card or service provider (such as Paypal) details in order to process your request.

 When you use or websites, we automatically collect information on your website visit via cookies.
 A 'cookie' is a small file on your computer which stores certain information about your on-line browsing.
 Cookies help us to recognise you as a prior visitor to this Site, to personalise your browsing and to track your interests, enabling us to improve your experience for your benefit.
 We do not store any personal data about you, using cookies.
 Your browser can be set not to accept cookies, in which case you may still use our Site, but may not benefit from some of the functionality which cookies bring to your experience of any site.